 My mom would sometimes put in water chestnuts as well, also in short supply here.
 At least now I can find celery stalks, which I couldn’t a few years back.

 This is the first year since I’ve moved to Slovakia that I’ve prepared a proper Thanksgiving (I celebrate Canadian Thanksgiving, which is October).
 I think it’s because I’m out of the baby and toddler years and can actually think further ahead than just tomorrow.
-Until now, I would realize that tomorrow is Thanksgiving, but we don’t have Monday off, so I might make mashed potatoes and an apple dessert.
-Nobody else around me is doing Thanksgiving, so it got forgotten.
+Nobody else around me is doing Thanksgiving, so it got forgotten until the day of.

 To make the wild rice and nuts easier to digest, and to make more of the nutrients bioavailable, I like to soak the wild rice and almonds beforehand.
 It’s not strictly necessary, but the rice will take longer to cook if you don’t soak it.
-Soaking is a step, however, that takes no active time, cuts down on cooking time, and makes it easier to digest, so I try to remember.
+Soaking takes no active time, cuts down on cooking time, and makes it easier to digest, so I try to remember.

 This wild rice stuffing is part of my family’s celebrations, and I would love if it became part of your celebration with loved ones as well.